davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
-    * We make use of variables to allow NGINX to start with some services down
     * NGINX in this scenario is what the browser will interact with on port 80
     * NGINX forwards requests for both front-end assets and back-end queries to the respective applications and the browser treats it like one single